Skip to Content (Press Enter) Skip to Footer (Press Enter)

 3. Casket or Container Selection

-In most cases, a casket or container is used during the cremation process.
-This container is usually made of wood or cardboard, and it provides a dignified enclosure for the body during cremation.
+A casket or container is usually used during the cremation process.
+This container is usually made of wood or cardboard, providing a dignified enclosure for the body during cremation.
 The selection of the casket or container depends on your personal preference and budget.

 4. Cremation Chamber